 Tap here if you want to read our article on Hepatitis B.

 Diagnosis of Urinary Tract Infection

 You should see your doctor if you are concerned about a urinary tract infection (UTI).
 A urine test can detect urinary tract infections (UTIs).
-Bacteria and white blood cells are indicators of disease found in the urine when inspected under a microscope.
+When inspected under a microscope, bacteria, and white blood cells indicate disease in the urine.
 Your doctor can also perform a urine culture.
 This urine test finds and detects bacteria and yeast that may be causing a urinary tract infection.

-Call your doctor immediately if you detect any blood in your urine.
-A urinary tract infection (UTI) can result in blood in the urine, but it can also result from another issue with the urinary system.
+Please call your doctor immediately if you detect any blood in your urine.
+A urinary tract infection (UTI) can result in blood in the urine but can also result from another issue with the urinary system.

 If you are experiencing fevers and symptoms of a UTI, or if the symptoms persist despite treatment, you should contact a health care practitioner.
 You may require further tests like an ultrasound or CT scan to assess the urinary tract.